rackerlabs/rackspace-how-to/content/exchange/migrating-exchange-to-exchange-via-outlook.md

      the individual folder, then select the **Include subfolders** check box.

-4. Save the export as a `.pst` file, as shown in the following image.
+4. Save the export as a `.pst` file.
 You are prompted for a save location.
 The default save location is `C:\\Documents and Settings\\(user name)\\Local Settings\\Application Data\\Microsoft\\Outlook\\backup.pst.`

     <img src="{% asset_path exchange/migrating-exchange-to-exchange-via-outlook/3.png %}" alt="" />

-    **Note**: It might be easier to locate the file later if you save it to your desktop.
+    **Note**: To make it easier to locate the file later, save it to your desktop.
 You need to know the location of the file to import it into your new account.